OpenScienceMOOC/Module-1-Open-Principles/README.md

 Please note that all the reading materials are Open Access.
 Please do not upload articles which are paywalled or which are not openly licensed.

+## Code of conduct

+All modules of the Open Science MOOC are released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## Licenses <a name="Licenses"></a>

 ### Content